Ketchuso/whats-my-movie/README.md

 # What’s My Movie Tonight?

 Want something to watch?
 Well, look no further.
-With “What’s My Movie Tonight?”
-We solve that problem!
+With “What’s My Movie Tonight?” we solve that problem!

 As soon as you get to our site, we immediately take the stress away from having to search for a movie trailer!